tidepool-org/uploader/docs/state/StateTreeGlossary.md

 If there has not (yet) been an error creating a custodial account or account creation proceeded without error, the value of `createCustodialAccountErrorMessage` is `null`.

+#### `createCustodialAccountErrorDismissed`

+*The property `createCustodialAccountErrorDismissed`  is a flag indicating whether the user has dismissed the displayed `createCustodialAccountErrorMessage`. *

+If the user has not dismissed the error or if there has been no error to dismiss, the value of `createCustodialAccountErrorDismissed` is `false`.
+If the user has dismissed an existing error, the value is `true`.

 #### `targetDevices`

 *The property `targetDevices` is an object keyed by the user IDs of all the PWDs the logged-in user has permissions to upload for (including the logged-in user, if applicable).
 The information stored under each `userId` is an array of the `deviceKey`s selected for that user as potential sources of data to upload to the Tidepool cloud.*